mojotech/jeet/README.md

 Want to sandbox it right this very second?
 Fork some examples on [CodePen](http://codepen.io/collection/eilAH/).

+#### Browser Support
+- IE9+ and all major browsers without polyfills like Selectivizr
+- With a nice boilerplate like [Boy](http://github.com/corysimmons/boy), seamless and responsive in IE7+

 ---

 ##### Jeet is curated by loving hands at...